surangaj17/assignment-api-test/README.md

 ## Usage
 To run the scripts:
-> Since there are only one test case available we can directly run below command
+> Since the testng.xml set as the default test plan in the pom, we can directly run below command,
 ```
 mvn test